Things To Do in Hot Springs, Arkansas

 Bathhouse Row is one of the main reasons people visit Hot Springs.
 It is easy to walk, close to shops and restaurants, and gives the city its classic historic feel.

-Hot Springs Highlight
+Visit Hot Springs National Park

 National Park • Hiking